 Send official transcripts from high school and/or previous college.

-Step 4: Meet with an Advisor and Register
+Step 4: Work with an Advisor and Register

-Create your schedule utilizing online tools with the help of an advisor.
+Create your schedule and register with the help of an advisor.

 GET PREPARED FOR THE FIRST WEEK OF CLASSES

-Get your photo taken at the Quad-Cities Campus at the Welcome Desk in Building 1 or at the East Campus in the Police Department in Building 1.
+Get your photo taken at the Quad-Cities Campus Welcome Center in Building 1 or at the East Campus Police Department in Building 1, Room 100.

 If you are using financial aid to buy your parking permit, pick up a voucher at the Hawk’s Hub or the East Campus Bookstore.

 Connect with students, faculty and staff to learn about support resources on campus.